ss2552/Guide_3DS/docs/pl_PL/troubleshooting-post-install.md

 :::details Extended memory mode games (Pokemon Sun/Moon, Smash, etc.) don't work

 This can occur after a CTRTransfer or region change on Old 3DS / 2DS.
-Follow the instructions [here](region-changing#section-vi---fixing-locale-related-issues) to fix this issue (skipping steps 3, 4, 5, and 6).
+Follow the instructions [here](region-changing#section-vi-fixing-locale-related-issues) to fix this issue.

 :::